asdf-format/asdf/docs/asdf/install.rst

 installed along with `asdf`.

 Support for units, time, and transform tags requires an implementation of these types.
-One recommended option is the asdf-`astropy <https://asdf-astropy.readthedocs.io/en/latest/>`__ package.
+One recommended option is the `asdf-astropy <https://asdf-astropy.readthedocs.io/en/latest/>`__ package.

 Optional support for `lz4 <https://en.wikipedia.org/wiki/LZ4_(compression_algorithm)>`__
 compression is provided by the `lz4 <https://python-lz4.readthedocs.io/>`__ package.